Pangsit Ayam (Indonesian Chicken Wontons)

 Notes

-• If you make the wontons in bulk, you can enjoy them as crispy snacks by deep fry the boiled wontons.
+• If you make the wontons in bulk, you can enjoy them as crispy snacks by deep-frying the boiled wontons.
 They’re perfect for finger food dipped in chili sauce.

-• You can use shop-bought pastry or make it yourself using my guide on how to make wonton pastry.
+• You can use shop-bought pastry or make your own using my guide to making wonton pastry.

 Nutrition